 - The share of federal government revenues increased in Austria and Switzerland by 15 and five percentage points respectively.
 There was little change in Australia and Mexico.

-- The local government share varied from no more than 1% in the Czech Republic to 37% in Sweden.
+- The local government share varied from 1% in the Czech Republic to 37% in Sweden.

-- Between 1975 and 2012, there were increases in the share of social security funds of 7 or more percentage points in four countries – Finland, France, Japan and Korea – and corresponding decreases in three others – Italy, Norway and Portugal.
-In three other countries – Poland, the Slovak Republic and Turkey – the data showed an increase of 7 percentage points or more between 1995 and 2012.
+- Between 1975 and 2013, there were increases in the share of social security funds of 7 or more percentage points in four countries – Finland, France, Japan and Korea and corresponding decreases in three others – Italy, Norway and Portugal.
+In two other countries – Poland and Turkey – the data showed an increase of 7 percentage points or more between 1995 and 2013.

 EU member states in the OECD